 Some skin cancer can be completely removed during a biopsy.
 Larger skin cancers may be removed by surgery after a biopsy finds cancer.
 If skin cancer is completely removed, no further treatment is needed.
 Surgical techniques include:

-Simple excision—A scalpel is used to cut out the lesion.
+is used to cut out the lesion.

-This is used for small skin cancers that are not deep.
+Curettage and electrodesiccation —The cancer is scooped out with a sharp, spoon-shaped tool.
+It is used for small skin cancers that are not deep.

 Tumors in hard-to-treat places